apache/spark/docs/ml-features.md

 `RFormula` produces a vector column of features and a double or string column of label.
 Like when formulas are used in R for linear regression, string input columns will be one-hot encoded, and numeric columns will be cast to doubles.
-If the label column is string type, it will be first transformed to double label with `StringIndexer`.
+If the label column is of type string, it will be first transformed to double with `StringIndexer`.
-If the label does not already present in the DataFrame, the output label column will be created from the specified response variable in the formula.
+If the label is not in the DataFrame, the output label column will be created from the specified response variable in the formula.

 **Examples**